TITLE 16 OCCUPATIONAL

 (1) diagnostic tools available for

-determining and tracking the therapeutic elimination of body burden of toxic
+determining and tracking the therapeutic elimination of body

-provocation agents;
+with provocation agents;

-(2) how to
+(2) how to determine that the kidneys,

-determine that the kidneys, colon and liver are functioning appropriately prior
+colon and liver are functioning appropriately prior to commencement of

-to commencement of detoxification or chelation diagnostic and therapeutic
+detoxification or chelation diagnostic and therapeutic procedures;

 (3) critical importance of, and methods